CitrusForks/D3DX/README.md

 D3DX Library for 3D Math
 ========================
-A semi-compliant D3DX implementation for Vectors, Matricies, and Quaternions.
+A semi-compliant D3DX implementation for vectors, matrices, and quaternions.
 Please refer to D3DX original manual.

 AUTHOR:
 =======